Keyboard shortcuts

 )

-WhenRules() must occur after rule creations within the file, and may become difficult to interpret outcomes of rules if too distributed so it can be beneficial to place any effects toward the bottom of workflows.
+WhenRules() must be placed after rule declaration within a file, and it may become difficult to interpret outcomes of rules that are too distributed.
+Therefore, it may be beneficial to place any effects toward the bottom of workflows.

 Output Sinks

-After the rules are all run, a set of output sinks takes the resulting ExecutionOutput and performs additional work based on that data.
-These may be defined as part of a plugin as a means to perform domain specific work.
+After all rules are evaluated for an input event, a set of output sinks takes the resulting ExecutionResult and performs additional work based on that data.
+These may be defined as part of a plugin for performing domain specific work.

 class StdoutOutputSink(BaseOutputSink):